 Course Outcomes: By the end of this course the students should be able to know Web (as a medium) thoroughly.
 They also must be able to write for this medium.
 They should be able to write/edit/hyperlink for web journalism.
+They should also be able to make audio programs for uploading on the internet.
 Through this course the students acquire skills for the ever expanding job market in the field of web media.

-Unit Course Content Instruction Hours 1 Introduction to Web Media 15 Introduction to Web Media, Characteristics and limitations of Web/New Media, Convergence: Technologies, Content, Users, CDot, ISPs, WAP, Types of Internet connections: Dial-up, ISDN, Lease-line, Optical fibre: Structure, advantage and application, Protocols of Internet: SLIP, CSLIP, TCP/IP, PPP, Hypertext Transfer Protocol (HTTP), Hypertext Markup Language (HTML) II Web as a medium of journalism & Writing for online Media Web as a medium of journalism, Definition of convergent 15 journalism, its evolution, Technology and convergence, scope, the difference between the virtual and real, The Web-and a converged multimedia news environment, Brief Introduction to major Indian News Portals, Social Networking Websites, Face book- You tube, Alternative Media Writing for online media, different genres, Conduct research online, determine reliability of sources found, Online Entertainment media, E publishing, E Paper, E zines Social, Ethical, Political and Legal issues related to New Media, Intellectual Property Rights (IPR) and New Media, Security Issues III The Elements of Digital Storytelling 15 The elements of digital storytelling, specialized news sites: an evaluation and analysis, Blogging, Blogging evolving as a form of journalism, Death of blog, online censorship, Filtering content, surveillance IV Internet Internet, Hardware & Software, Web Search Engines, Net Surfing, Searching, Creating E-mail Accounts, Sending & Receiving Mails, Downloading from sites, Using social media for effective news gathering, Introduction to Multimedia storytelling, Mobile Journalism 15
+Unit Course Content Instruction Hours I Introduction to Web Media 15 Introduction to Web Media, Characteristics and limitations of Web/New 13 Media, Convergence: Technologies, Content, Users, CDot, ISPs, WAP, Types of Internet connections: Dial-up, ISDN, Lease-line, Optical fibre: Structure, advantage and application, Protocols of Internet: SLIP, CSLIP, TCP/IP, PPP, Hypertext Transfer Protocol (HTTP), Hypertext Markup Language (HTML) II Web as a medium of Journalism& Writing for online Media 15 Web as a medium of journalism, Definition of convergent journalism, its evolution, Technology and convergence, scope, the difference between the virtual and real, The Web-and a converged multimedia news environment, Brief Introduction to major Indian News Portals, Social Networking Websites, Face book- You tube, Alternative Media Writing for online media, different genres, Conduct research online, determine reliability of sources found, Online Entertainment media, E publishing, E Paper, E zines Social, Ethical, Political and Legal issues related to New Media, Intellectual Property Rights (IPR) and New Media, Security Issues 13 III The elements of Digital Storytelling 15 The elements of digital storytelling, specialized news sites: an evaluation and analysis, Blogging, Blogging evolving as a form of journalism, Death of blog, online censorship, Filtering content, surveillance IV Internet 15 Internet, Hardware & Software, Web Search Engines, Net Surfing, Searching, Creating E-mail Accounts, Sending & Receiving Mails, Downloading from sites, Using social media for effective news gathering, Introduction to Multimedia storytelling, Mobile Journalism Examination and Evaluation Pattern:- Internal Assessment 30 marks and External